Corporate Social Responsibility

 An Act to Amend Canada's Corruption of Foreign Public Officials Act (CFPOA) Receives Royal Assent

 Proposed amendments to the CFPOA have been adopted and have received royal assent on June 19, 2013, thereby becoming law.
-The amendments include changes that would allow Canada to prosecute foreign bribery by Canadians or Canadian companies regardless of where the bribery takes place; eliminate facilitation payments (an amendment that will come into effect at a later date in order to allow Canadian firms to ensure that they are in compliance before it comes into force); provide the exclusive authority to the RCMP to lay charges under the CFPOA; clarify the definition of “business” under the CFPOA; increase the maximum penalty of imprisonment to 14 years; and create the addition of a “books and records” offence.
+The amendments include changes that would allow Canada to prosecute foreign bribery by Canadians or Canadian companies regardless of where the bribery takes place; eliminate facilitation payments (an amendment which came into force on Oct.
+31, 2017); provide the exclusive authority to the RCMP to lay charges under the CFPOA; clarify the definition of “business” under the CFPOA; increase the maximum penalty of imprisonment to 14 years; and create the addition of a “books and records” offence.
 The introduction of these amendments highlights and reinforces Canada’s commitment to, and leadership role in, fighting corruption and promoting good business practices at an international level.

 Recently Completed CSR Activities and Events